moose5135/BouncingLogo2025/README.md

 <img width="2559" height="1376" alt="image" src="https://github.com/user-attachments/assets/023f11db-9198-4a03-a1f2-d7b03f01669a" />

    - Delete all but one of the files.
-       - The website forces you to have at least on of the files.
+       - The website forces you to have at least one of the files.
-       - The authors recomend leaving either the index.html file or the style.css file.
+       - The authors recommend leaving either the index.html file or the style.css file.
 <img width="2559" height="1378" alt="image" src="https://github.com/user-attachments/assets/920b0139-5350-4ff0-a58e-158304c66c59" />

    - Upload the files from the extracted folder.